k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 #### Question 14: Error Handling

-When handling the errors and exceptions in a Broadway flow:
+When an error occurs in a Broadway flow:

 \- A:  An error handler must be defined in the last Stage of the flow.